 Jane has a first class BA degree in Sociology from The University of Leeds and passed with Distinction her Masters in Politics With Research Methods at The University of Sheffield.
 Jane is committed to furthering social justice through her left leaning, socialist, vegan and feminist orientated writings and practices.

-Jane has just completed her first book, The Return to Doncatraz Reader, which is the official companion book for Return to Doncatraz.
+Jane completed her first book, The Return to Doncatraz Reader, which is the official companion book for Return to Doncatraz.
 You can purchase this online for £1.00 with all money made from book purchases going back into the not-for-profit organisation SilenceBreaker Media to help with the production of alternative media and accessible technology for all.

 Jane has received some welcomed recognition.
 This involves being quoted by The Independent, The Guardian and The Wall Street Journal.
 Furthermore, Jane has had articles published by a London based magazine called The Blog Paper and was included in @PhilBC’s top 100 independent tweeting political bloggers for 2012.
 This blog was also voted as one of the best 300 UK political blogs by Total Politics in 2010.
 Jane was the first undergraduate contributor to Public Sociology (a Leeds University Sociology and Social Policy blog).